nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

-In its default configuration, when the instance is launched from an **Image** or an **Instance Snapshot**, the choice for utilizing persistent storage is configured by selecting the **Yes** option for "Create New Volume."
+In its default configuration, when the instance is launched from an **Image** or an **Instance Snapshot**, the choice for utilizing persistent storage is configured by selecting the **Yes** option for "Create New Volume".
 Additionally, the "Delete Volume on Instance Delete" setting is pre-set to **No**, as indicated here:

 ![Launching an Instance Boot Source](images/instance-boot-source-options.png)